c2is/c2rprox/README.md

 domain-omega.* 192.168.99.100:81
 ```

-Then start the service c2rprox using the Windows Services tool or by typing in command prompt :
+Then start the service c2rprox using the Windows Services tool or by typing in command prompt launched as administrator :
 ```
 net start c2rprox
 ```